Renovations and Expansions

 Provo, is scheduled to be renovated.

 Seven of these are second renovations.
-Besides these the Church has renovated and rededicated 17 other temples, one of them twice.
+Besides these the Church has renovated and rededicated 16 other temples, one of them twice and is renovating or is planning to renovate five more including another second renovation.

 The following is a list of most of the major renovations the Church has made to its temples, not all of which were followed by a rededication: